ag143/workshop/Az Fundamentals/notes_mistake.md

 - *(wrong)* Azure Key Vault

 # Part 5: Describe identity, governance, privacy, and compliance features

 You are building an application using a virtual machine in Azure.
 As a security requirement, it is necessary to apply Azure Multi-Factor Authentication (MFA) based on certain conditions.Which Azure service should you choose
 - Azure Active Directory ID Protection.
 Azure Active Directory ID Protection allows you to apply MFA conditionally.
 It is also used to detect risks such as anonymous IP address logins, unfamiliar sign-ins, and credential leaks.
 - Explanation:
-    - Azure Monitor is incorrect because it collects what is known as "application monitoring data" (data about the performance and functionality of the code you write, regardless of platform). zure Monitor collects monitoring metrics from a variety of on-premises and Azure sources.
+    - Azure Monitor is incorrect because it collects what is known as "application (code you wrote) monitoring data" .
 It does not have the ability to centrally manage events.
-    - Azure Security Center is an integrated infrastructure security management system that enhances the security structure of the data center.
-It's an advanced threat protection feature that protects your entire hybrid workload, both on the cloud and on-premises.
-With this option, you can't use MFA.
+    - Azure Security Center is an integrated infrastructure security management system  It's an advanced threat protection feature that protects your entire hybrid workload, both on the cloud and on-premises. can't use MFA.
-    - Azure Security Center is a support service that helps you prevent, detect, and respond to threats by visualizing and controlling the security of your Azure resources.
-The Security Center continually views new resources deployed throughout your workload, evaluates whether they are configured according to security best practices, and flags them otherwise.
-It also provides a prioritized list of recommendations for the corrections needed to protect your machine.
-It provides integrated security monitoring and policy management across subscriptions and assesses whether your Azure environment meets regulatory requirements
     - Azure Threat Protection (ATP) is incorrect because it is used to monitor and analyze user activity and information across the network, such as permissions and group membership

 There is an Azure virtual network named VNET-A in a resource group named MyResourceGroup.
 VNET-A  ___________ when you assign an Azure policy that says that MyResourceGroup is not allowed to create / update virtual networks.
 - will **continue** to funciton normally
 - Azure policies do not affect the pre-apply configuration.
-Therefore, VNET-A works fine because it was already created before the Azure policy was created.
-However, MyResourceGroup does not allow you to create any more VNETs
+But MyResourceGroup does not allow you to create any more VNETs

-AD and ATP
-- Azure AD Identity Protection requires users who sign from the Internet with an anonymous IP address to change their password and "self-heal".
-Identity Protection is a tool that allows organizations to perform three main tasks:
-    - Automate identity-based risk detection and action.
-    - Investigate risk using portal data.
-    - Export risk detection data to third-party utilities for further analysis.
-- Azure AD Connect Health. used to monitor identity governance or identity infrastructure for on-premises resources or servers.
-You can use the Azure AD Connect Health portal to view alerts, performance monitoring, usage analysis, and other information.
-- Azure AD privileged ID management. used to provide just-in-time access, prevent malicious activity, and provide a fully integrated review of "privileged roles" in real time.
-It also helps you manage privileged administrator roles across Azure resources and Azure AD
-- Azure Advanced Threat Protection (ATP). used to detect threats from on-premises resources.
-It is incorrect because the questions is not regarding internal sources.

-Compliance Manager
-- a workflow-based risk assessment tool listed on Microsoft's Microsoft Service Trust Porta
-- allows you to track, assign, and validate regulatory compliance activities for organizations related to Microsoft Professional Services such as Microsoft Office 365, Microsoft Dynamics 365, and Microsoft Azure, as well as Microsoft Cloud Services.

 There are regions that are not available to organizations that have business bases in the United States.
 - true